Appliance removal, disposal, and recycling

 Give To A Startup

 Do you have a friend or family member who just opened their own business?
-When you first start a business, it can take anywhere from a few months to a few years until a profit is turned.
-Giving your fridge or dishwasher to a startup as a business warming gift can help make a bare-bones office more comfortable.
+When you first start a business, it can take anywhere from a few months to a few years until any profit is turned.
+Giving your refrigerator or dishwasher to a startup as a business warming gift can help make a bare-bones office potentially more productive and comfortable.

 Ask Your Community

 Start by asking your homeowner’s association or property manager if there’s a community forum you can post in to re-home your appliance.
-They may have an internal message board for these types of situations.
-You may also want to advertise your free appliance by putting up flyers around your neighborhood.
+These organizations may have an internal message board for these types of situations.
+You may also want to advertise your free appliance by putting up flyers in several areas around your local neighborhood.

 OPTION 5: Fix Up Your Appliance

-Although your old appliance may be a hunk of junk, it may not be in the budget to purchase a new one.
-In this case, you’ll need to fix up your old appliance or have it repaired.
-Depending on the age of your appliance, calling a repairman could save you 20-30% versus buying something brand-new.
+Although your old appliance may be a hunk of junk, it may not be in your personal budget to purchase a new one.
+In this case, you might need to fix up your old appliance or have it properly repaired.
+Depending on the age of your appliance, calling a local repairman could run you 20-30% cheaper than buying something brand-new, ultimately helping you save.

-Refrigerator Maintenance: If your refrigerator is leaking or overheating, check around the coils and drain hose to make sure there isn’t dust, ice, or debris buildup.
+Refrigerator Maintenance: If your refrigerator is leaking or overheating, check around the coils and drain hose to make sure there isn’t any dust, ice, or debris buildup.
 Remove all of the buildup and it should help your refrigerator’s temperature level out.
-If this doesn’t help, call a repairman.
-They can find the root of the problem and replace any parts for half the price of a new one.
+If this does not help, call a repairman.
+They find the root of the problem and replace any necessary parts for half the price of a new one.

 Water Valve: Is your washing machine filling up slowly with water or not at all?
 Check the water valve.
-It may be clogged or restricted.
-Try clearing out the valve and then run a rinse and drain cycle.
-If it requires a replacement, it should cost less than $100.
-You can try to do this on your own by watching tutorials on Youtube.
+It might be clogged or restricted.
+Try completely clearing out the valve and then run it with a quick rinse and drain cycle.
+If it requires any necessary replacements, it will likely cost you less than $100.
+You can try to do this by yourself just by watching a few short tutorials on Youtube.

 Dryer Heating Elements: A drum spinning without heating anything could be caused by a bad fuse, timer, thermostat, or temperature switch.
 If the dryer is getting overheated, then you most likely have a clogged vent or faulty heating coil.
-There are fairly easy and cost-effective solutions for any of these problems.
+Fortunately, resolving these issues is typically straightforward and budget-friendly, allowing you to get your dryer back to working properly.

-Air Conditioner Troubleshooting: Living in areas that are especially hot like Arizona or Florida will drive you crazy if your air conditioner breaks down.
-Common A/C issues are poor airflow, dirty coils or filters, or lack of refrigerant.
-Start by inspecting your air conditioner to determine if any of these items are the culprit.
+Air Conditioner Troubleshooting: Living in areas that are especially hot, like Arizona or Florida, can be incredibly frustrating if your air conditioner suddenly malfunctions.
+Common issues that can disrupt your cool comfort include poor airflow, dirty coils or filters, and a lack of refrigerant.
+To check this, thoroughly inspect your AC unit to identify if any of these factors are to blame.

-Thermostat Reset: For an HVAC unit that has stopped working, try resetting the thermostat.
-In order to do this, you need to first turn off the thermostat.
-Then, find the circuit breaker box and reset it.
-Give the air conditioner a half hour to reset.
-Once the time has passed, turn the thermostat back to cool and see if the airflow returns to normal.
+Thermostat Reset: For an HVAC unit that stopped working, try resetting the thermostat.
+In order to do this, you are going to need to fully turn off the thermostat.
+Then, locate the circuit breaker box and reset it.
+Give the air conditioner about a half hour to reset.
+Once the time has passed, turn your thermostat back to cool to check and see if the airflow returns back to the way it was.

 Oven Fuses: If your oven won’t start, it may be due to a blown fuse.
-A blown fuse can also be a sign of a wiring or component problem, so you’ll want to check the heating element and wiring before replacing the fuse.
-Remember to disconnect the oven or range from the main power source before servicing it.
+A blown fuse can also be a sign of a wiring or component problem, so you’ll want to check the heating element and wiring before replacing the old fuse.
+Always prioritize safety and remember to disconnect the appliance from the main power source by fully unplugging it or switching off the circuit breaker beforehand.

 Spray Arms: Have you noticed that your dishes are coming out of the dishwasher still dirty?
 The spray arms could likely be to blame.
 Check to make sure they are not clogged with debris, loose, cracked, or worn down.
-If they are clogged, you’ll also want to check for any problems with the filtration system.
+If you notice that your filters are clogged, it is crucial to not only clean or replace them but also inspect the entire filtration system for any potential problems or blockages.

-Water Heating Element: An electric water heater that has started making strange popping noises could be an indication of mineral deposits on the heating element, especially if you have hard water.
-Simply remove the heater element and clean or replace it, keeping an eye out for any leaks afterward.
+Water Heating Element: An electric water heater that has started making some strange popping noises could be an indication of mineral deposits on the heating element, especially if you have hard water.
+Simply remove the heater element and clean or replace it, then carefully inspect the area for any potential leaks, ensuring the proper functionality and safety of your water heater.

 OPTION 6: Repurpose Your Appliance

 Instead of dealing with selling your used appliances or taking them to be recycled or donated, you can also use the materials they are made of in other ways around your home.
 Even if your old refrigerator or washing machine is broken beyond repair, you can still get plenty of use out of its parts.
-Common appliance materials such as the steel cabinets, glass and wire shelving, heating elements, metal coils, and some plastic parts can be reused.
+Common appliance materials such as the steel cabinets, glass and wire shelving, heating elements, metal coils, wires and cables as well as some plastic parts can be reused.

 Steel Appliance Cases

-The steel outer casing of large appliances can be recycled and reused in the production of new appliances and numerous other items.
-Aside from being used for scrap metal, steel appliance cabinets can also be repurposed as creatively useful home goods.
+The steel outer casing of large appliances can be recycled and reused in the production of newer appliances and numerous other items.
+Aside from being used for scrap metal purposes, some steel appliance cabinets can be repurposed as useful home goods.

-Recycled Steel: Every year, about 70 million tons of steel scrap from products like appliances, cans, cars, and construction materials are made into items such as new appliances, aircraft, plumbing, and ductwork.
-Repurposing metal from old appliances in this way helps to reduce waste and pollution by about 80%.
+Recycled Steel: Every year, about 70 million tons of steel scrap from discarded products like appliances, cans, cars, and construction materials are made into items such as newer appliances, aircraft, plumbing, and ductwork.
+Repurposing metal from old appliances in this way helps to reduce waste and pollution in your local environment by about 80%.

 Get Creative with Steel: You can get a little crafty and transform the steel casing of your old appliance into something new and exciting.
 An old refrigerator can be turned on its side and repurposed as a luxury doghouse or DIY bar cooler for parties.
-Try turning your old stove into a garden table, or that unwanted dryer into an aquarium.
+Try turning your old stove into a garden table, or that unwanted dryer into an aquarium or terrarium for your pets.

 Heating Elements

 Most appliance heating elements are made of a heating alloy wire inside of a stainless steel alloy tube.
-They can be shaped as a straight rod, like in a toaster oven, or bent into a spiral or S-shape to heat larger areas, like in an oven or stove.
+Heating elements in appliances can often take the form of a straight rod (toaster oven) or a spiral/S-shape (oven/stove) for balanced and even heat distribution.

 Recycled Heating Elements: Most heating elements used in household appliances are made of an alloy called nichrome.
-Nichrome can be recycled as scrap metal and used in new products including fireworks, 3D printers, and mufflers.
+Nichrome can definitely be recycled as scrap metal and used in new products including jewelry, artwork, fireworks, 3D printers, and new mufflers.

 Get Creative with Heating Elements: Since heating elements come in all shapes and sizes, they can be used for a variety of craft projects.
-Turn those old stove coils and toaster wire into conversation-starting pieces such as wind chimes, wall art, or metal sculpture.
+Turn those old stove coils into aesthetic pieces such as wind chimes, wall art, or metal sculpture.

 Condenser Coils

 Cooling appliances such as refrigerators, freezers, and drink coolers keep items cold through the use of a refrigerant running through a series of coils.
-These condenser coils are most often made of aluminum, copper, or an alloy.
+You’ll typically see condenser coils are often made of materials such as aluminum, copper, or an alloy.

 Recycled Condenser Coils: The recycled copper from old condenser coils is extremely valuable, having at least 95% the value of copper from newly mined ore.
 Metals recycled from condenser coils can be found in anything from door hinges to medical equipment.

 Get Creative with Condenser Coils: Condenser coils from an old, unwanted fridge can be upcycled into Pinterest-worthy wall racks, display boards, or lighting fixtures.
-In addition to your used appliance, all you need is a few basic tools and some imagination.
+Along with an appliance, all you need is tools and imagination.

 Shelves & Racks

 Racks and shelving from appliances such as refrigerators and dishwashers, while made of materials which we usually think of as being recyclable, can be hard to recycle due to their composition.
-Without a market for them, these products often end up in the landfill.
+Without a marketplace, these shelving products often end up in the landfill.

 Recycled Shelves & Racks: Tempered glass from refrigerator shelves can be crushed and used as a concrete additive.
 Any racks or shelves made from metal are likely able to be recycled as scrap, while any plastic materials may be able to be sold to manufacturers.

 Get Creative with Shelves & Racks: If you’re worried about them ending up in the landfill, there are many DIY products you can make out of the shelving and racks from your old appliances.
-Towel racks, floating bookshelves, and closet organizers are a few examples of items you can create.
+Towel racks, floating bookshelves, closet organizers, plant stands, workshop storage and wall-mounted shelves are a couple examples of items you can create by repurposing.

 **Disassembling an appliance can be dangerous due to sharp objects.
 Be careful and proceed with caution.